nuclei/grid/README.md

 }
 ```

+### Columns & Rows
+If you don't want to set your rows and columns via the attributes you can use the css variables `--grid-columns` and `--grid-rows`.
+You can either change them inside your media queries or you can define them for specific sizes, e.g. `--grid-columns-m`.

 ### Max Columns
 By default the grid can have a maximum of 16 columns.
 Should you ever have the need for a grid with more columns, you can simply set the `--grid-max-columns: 24;` css variable.